LUPAMBULUS

 The inference from this interpretation of the sculpture's drapery allows the assumption that only in the light of a higher consciousness can a holistic view of the raison d'être and the mission of life be revealed on this spiritual path.

 By digitally processing the X-ray images, it was possible to accentuate the play of folds in the bishop's vestments and transform them on a metaphorical level into a precisely fitting light image.
-The colorful background of the window image was provided by a painting in contemporary colors.
-This image was transferred to the church window above the gate to the sacristy.
+The colorful background of the window image was provided by a painting that was laid down in contemporary colors.
+This image was transferred to the stained glass window above the door to the sacristy.

 The experiment led to a dematerialization of the sculpture and thus allowed a completely new visual perception of the work.
 Literally, the invisible light opened up an insight into the hidden world of the sculpture's inner life, which radiates outwards.